roseTech/storycoder.dev-backend/coding_plan/coding_plan.md

 - Wordpress: StoryCoder.dev (https://storycoder.dev/) runs with Wordpress with the Astra Theme.
 - The subsite https://storycoder.dev/stories runs with wordpress blogposts, fetched from stories stored on https://github.com/roseTech/storycoder.dev.
 ## New changes/ planning:
-- Coding: We want to code the story section and store it on https://github.com/roseTech/storycoder.dev-backend to be able to programme new features.
+- Coding: We want to code the subsite "stories" and store it on https://github.com/roseTech/storycoder.dev-backend to be able to programme new features.
 The new subsite will be running on https://stories.practicecoding.dev.
 - Both story sections, the current one on wordpress (https://storycoder.dev/stories) and the planned one on (https://stories.practicecoding.dev) will run parallel until the final coded version will be in production.
 - The test site will be: https://stories.practicecoding.dev
 - The other parts of the website will still be running on wordpress with the “astra theme” and will follow at a later stage (step by step).